DeepSpeed is a deep learning optimization library that makes distributed training easy, efficient, and effective.

 Read more: GPT tutorial

 DeepSpeed reduces the training memory footprint through a novel solution called Zero Redundancy Optimizer (ZeRO).
 Unlike basic data parallelism where memory states are replicated across data-parallel processes, ZeRO partitions model states and gradients to save significant memory.
 Furthermore, it also reduces activation memory and fragmented memory.
 The current implementation (ZeRO-2) reduces memory by up to 8x relative to the state-of-art.
-You can read more about ZeRO in our paper, and in our blog posts related to ZeRO-1.
+You can read more about ZeRO in our paper, and in our blog posts related to ZeRO-1 and ZeRO-2.

 With this impressive memory reduction, early adopters of DeepSpeed have already produced a language model (LM) with over 17B parameters called Turing-NLG, establishing a new SOTA in the LM category.

-DeepSpeed can run large models more efficiently, up to 10x faster for models with various sizes spanning 1.5B to 170B.
+DeepSpeed can run large models more efficiently, up to 10x faster for models with various sizes spanning 1.5B to hundred billion.
 More specifically, the data parallelism powered by ZeRO is complementary and can be combined with different types of model parallelism.
 It allows DeepSpeed to fit models using lower degree of model parallelism and higher batch size, offering significant performance gains compared to using model parallelism alone.

 The figure depicts system throughput improvements of DeepSpeed (combining ZeRO-powered data parallelism with model parallelism of NVIDIA Megatron-LM) over using Megatron-LM alone.